Showing posts with label 19th century illustrations. Show all posts

 Washington Irving, The Legend of Sleepy Hollow and Other Stories

-Antique fashion illustration from 1896 showing a Victorian lady lost in reverie.
+Antique illustration of a Victorian lady lost in reverie from 1896.
 You can download the high-res illustration as an 4” x 7.5” @ 300 ppi JPEG here.
 Larger image size available for licensing.
 Please inquire.

 Creative Commons License